 “What is the Section 4 Defense of the Medical Marijuana Act?”

-Marijuana is illegal both under Federal and Michigan law.
+Marijuana is legal under Michigan law but illegal under federal law.
 The Michigan Medical Marijuana Act (MMMA) was passed to provide a defense to certain individuals who are either qualified as medical marijuana patients or caregivers.
 The two basic defenses under the MMMA are Section 4 and Section 8.